The classic forest loop — 45 km of pine, gravel and a waffle stop at Kikutstua. Easy on an e-bike.

 Why Oslo Bike Tours

 Ring 4 refers to the fourth of the concentric trail rings mapped out from Oslo into the Nordmarka forest.
 It is a classic loop that local cyclists have been riding for generations — a 45 km circuit of pine and birch forest on gravel roads, passing Kikutstua cabin and looping back through the Maridalen valley.
-With the ride from your hotel to the forest entry included, total distance is typically 45–55 km.
+Starting from Sognsvann, the loop is around 45 km.
 It is the most popular intermediate forest route in Oslo.

 A gravel bike is the ideal choice for Ring 4 — the roads are gravel throughout, and a road bike with narrow tyres would be uncomfortable.
 E-bikes are well suited to this route too; the terrain is manageable and the climbs are not steep enough to cause any difficulty.
 Gravel bike and e-bike rentals are both available from NOK 349.